velorek1/terminalperiodictable/README.md

 The periodic table, also known as the periodic table of the elements, is a rows and columns arrangement of the chemical elements.
 It is widely used in chemistry, physics, and other sciences, and is generally seen as an icon of chemistry.
 (WIKIPEDIA)

 In my last project in C I wanted to compile everything I've learned with text user interfaces and create a retro-looking periodic table that looks nice :)

-Though not my best or cleanest code, it is intended to be used as a "demo" for the Lynx TUI.
-Is is also made with a lot of love.

 The explanation of all the modules below: